Reverse transcription polymerase chain reaction: Cancer detection

+Pathogen detection

+PCR tests can be used for early detection of DNA-based pathogens through the amplification of a pathogen's DNA, even before the host begins producing antibodies.
+RT-PCR allows this process to be applied to RNA viruses.
+RT-PCR tests are best known for their use in COVID-19 testing but have also been used to diagnose diseases such as Ebola, Zika, MERS, SARS, and influenza.

 Challenges

 Despite its major advantages, RT-PCR is not without drawbacks.
 The exponential growth of the reverse transcribed complementary DNA (cDNA) during the multiple cycles of PCR produces inaccurate end point quantification due to the difficulty in maintaining linearity.
 In order to provide accurate detection and quantification of RNA content in a sample, qRT-PCR was developed using fluorescence-based modification to monitor the amplification products during each cycle of PCR.
-The extreme sensitivity of the technique can be a double edged sword since even the slightest DNA contamination can lead to undesirable results.
+The extreme sensitivity of the technique can be a double-edged sword since even the slightest DNA contamination can lead to undesirable results.
 A simple method for elimination of false positive results is to include anchors, or tags, to the 5' region of a gene specific primer.
 Additionally, planning and design of quantification studies can be technically challenging due to the existence of numerous sources of variation including template concentration and amplification efficiency.
 Spiking in a known quantity of RNA into a sample, adding a series of RNA dilutions generating a standard curve, and adding in a no template copy sample (no cDNA) may used as controls.